 What Are the Available Forms of CLA?

-Doses used in studies on CLA range from 1.4 grams per day to 6.8 grams per day.
+Doses used in studies range from 1.4 grams per day to 6.8 grams per day.
 While there is considerable variation in dosing protocols between studies, the most commonly recommended dose is 3.4 grams per day.[3,10]

 - Viladomiu, M., Hontecillas, R., & Bassaganya-Riera, J. (2016).
 Modulation of inflammation and immunity by dietary conjugated linoleic acid.
 European Journal of Pharmacology, 785, 87-95.